What is Massive?

 Who does Massive partner with?

 Massive is creating a two-sided marketplace for the supply and demand of spare computing capacity.
-In addition to app partners who use the Massive SDK to fund features, content, and services, we have blockchain partners who use the Massive network to accelerate decentralization and we’re opening the network to more and more types of workloads.
+In addition to app partners who use the Massive SDK to fund features, content, and services, we have partners who wish to use Massive's infrastructure for edge computing workloads.

 How do Massive partners profit?

-Massive combines the small amounts of user-contributed resources into a supercomputer that generates revenue by mining cryptocurrency, decentralizing blockchain infrastructure, running scientific simulations, and performing general distributed tasks.
-App partners are earning $0.10 to $0.20 per user per month, which has been consistently increasing:
+Massive combines the small amounts of user-contributed resources into a supercomputer that generates revenue by running scientific simulations and performing general distributed tasks.
+App partners are earning $0.05 to $0.20 per user per month, which has been consistently increasing:

 How does Massive profit?